Discovery adds online adventure channel to reach Web generation

 The owner of The Discovery Channel and Animal Planet launched the ad-supported free online network called Seeker on Tuesday and will pitch it to advertisers in May during the newfronts, an annual showcase of digital content.

-Michelob Ultra, owned by Anheuser-Busch InBev, has signed on as the channel's first sponsor.
+Michelob Ultra, owned by Anheuser-Busch InBev (ABI.BR), has signed on as the channel's first sponsor.

 Seeker will feature more than a dozen original series created specifically for the network.
 Many are produced and hosted by journalist Laura Ling, who was held captive in a North Korean prison in 2009.